hashicorp/consul/website/source/docs/agent/http/session.html.markdown

 can be specified using the "?dc=" query parameter.
 However, it is not recommended to use cross-datacenter sessions.

-`LockDelay` field can be specified as a duration string using a "s" suffix for seconds.
+`LockDelay` can be specified as a duration string using a "s" suffix for seconds.
 The default is 15s.
 This value can also be a numeric value.
 Small values are treated as seconds while larger values are assumed to be nanoseconds.
 <QUESTION: I don't see anywhere in the code to substantiate this.
 If this is true, how do we define small and large values?
 We need to give people some boundaries.
 QUESTION>